Surgery is generally reserved for treating

 scars the uterine lining, so it is not a treatment option if you are planning

 bleeding has continued despite nonsurgical treatment.

-Hysterectomy may be used as surgical treatment for dysfunctional
+Hysterectomy may be used as surgical treatment for abnormal

 uterine bleeding when:

-Symptoms of dysfunctional uterine bleeding outweigh the risks and discomforts of surgery.
+- Symptoms of abnormal uterine bleeding outweigh the risks and discomforts of surgery.